kubernetes/community/contributors/design-proposals/raw-block-pv.md

 ```
 - Global mount path
-`/var/lib/kubelet/plugins/kubernetes.io/{pluginName}/{volumePluginDependentPath}/`
+/var/lib/kubelet/plugins/kubernetes.io/{pluginName}/{volumePluginDependentPath}/

 - Volume mount path
-`/var/lib/kubelet/pods/{podUID}/volumes/{escapeQualifiedPluginName}/{volumeName}/`
+/var/lib/kubelet/pods/{podUID}/volumes/{escapeQualifiedPluginName}/{volumeName}/
 ```

 Even if the volumeMode is "Block", similar scheme is needed.
 However, the volume which doesn't have filesystem can't be mounted.
-Therefore, instead of volume mount, we use symbolic link.
+Therefore, instead of volume mount, we use symbolic link to map raw block device.
-- Kubelet creates a new symbolic link under the new global mount path when volume is attached to a Pod.
-Number of symbolic links is equal to the number of Pods which uses the same volume.
-Kubelet needs to manage both creation and deletion of symbolic links under the global mount path.
+Kubelet creates a new symbolic link under the new global map path when volume is attached to a Pod.
+Number of symbolic links are equal to the number of Pods which uses the same volume.
+Kubelet needs to manage both creation and deletion of symbolic links under the global map path.
+The name of the symbolic link is same as pod uuid.

 ```
-Global mount path for "Block" mode volume
+Global map path for "Block" volumeMode volume
-/var/lib/kubelet/plugins/kubernetes.io/{pluginName}/volumeDevices/{volumePluginDependentPath}/
+/var/lib/kubelet/plugins/kubernetes.io/{pluginName}/volumeDevices/{volumePluginDependentPath}/pod-uuid1
+/var/lib/kubelet/plugins/kubernetes.io/{pluginName}/volumeDevices/{volumePluginDependentPath}/pod-uuid2
 ```

-- Plugin creates a symbolic link under the new volume mount path.
-This symbolic link is not used to manage volume attach/detach
-+status but is needed to keep compatibility of current scheme.
+Plugin creates a symbolic link under the new volume map path.
+This symbolic link is not used to manage volume attach/detach status but is needed to keep compatibility of current scheme.

 ```
-Volume mount path for "Block" mode volume
+Volume map path for "Block" volumeMode volume
-/var/lib/kubelet/pods/{podUID}/volumeDevices/{escapeQualifiedPluginName}/{volumeName}/
+/var/lib/kubelet/pods/{podUID}/volumeDevices/{escapeQualifiedPluginName}/{volumeName}/symlink
 ```

 # Volume binding matrix for statically provisioned volumes: